SOS From Brazil's Amazon Fire Protesters: 'We Need The World's Help Right Now'

 "When the sky in São Paulo turned black from soot on Monday afternoon," said Henrique Bezerra, 35, a corporate consultant who was protesting in São Paulo on Friday, "I think that scared the reality into a lot of people."

-Still, even with increased domestic and international pressure, conservation specialists warn that meaningful steps to better protecting the Amazon will likely be difficult to achieve under Bolsonaro's administration.
+Still, even with increased domestic and international pressure, conservation specialists warn that meaningful steps to better protect the Amazon will likely be difficult to achieve under Bolsonaro's administration.
 Bolsonaro appointed an environment minister convicted of illegally approving a mining project in a conservation area and a foreign minister who has described climate change as a Marxist plot.
 Brazil's environmental agency, its budget reduced, reported it has issued one-third fewer environmental fines so far in 2019 compared with the same period last year.

 Pledges of action